wp-plugins/tweet-import/readme.txt

 == Changelog ==

+= 1.3 =
+* Added a new filter to allow changing the caching duration of the Twitter response to go hand in hand with more frequent updates

 = 1.2.3 =
 * Added the option to remove the [ @name: ] prefix from imported tweets